 Start by showing children examples of different dreidels and how they have deep meaning in Hebrew culture.
 The Hebrew letters represent the phrase “a great miracle happened there,” and it refers to the Hanukkah miracles.
-It would be great for children to hear some of these stories by reading children’s books written specifically about the culture and traditions.

-Once the children gain an understanding of the game and its significance, have the students cut out the dreidels from glossy paper.
+Once the children gain an understanding of the game and its significance, have them cut out the dreidels from glossy paper.
 Explain that some scholars believed the dreidel to be part of a “secret school” to hide from Greek soldiers.
 So in this activity, we will write secret messages on our dreidels!

-Tip: Since each student has three dreidels, have them make three different messages for other classmates and then have them all exchange dreidels BEFORE painting so that classmates will get to discover the hidden messages.
+Tip: Since each child has three dreidels, have them make three different messages for other classmates and then have them all exchange dreidels BEFORE painting so that classmates will get to discover the hidden messages.

 Learning about this symbol helps with their knowledge of social studies in the Jewish culture.
 Creating the shapes with tape helps with motor skills.
-You can extend this activity by having students think of a symbol they would choose for a flag that has meaning to them.
+You can extend this activity by having children think of a symbol they would choose for a flag that has meaning to them.

 Tip: See how many triangles they can count within the Star Of David!
 It’s more than just two!

 This is a fun project that will last a few days while children are learning about the Festival of Lights.
 Teach the difference between a menorah (7 lights) and a hannukiah (9 lights) and discuss why it is tradition to light a candle on each of the nights of Hanukkah.
-Decide if you will have each student paint 9 toilet paper rolls or if they will do it in groups.
-Have students work one day on painting each tube and sprinkling glitter on each flame.
+Decide if you will have each children paint 9 toilet paper rolls or if they will do it in groups.
+Have them work one day on painting each tube and sprinkling glitter on each flame.
 Then on the second day, work together to assemble the 9 candles, one being two tubes together to form one tall candle.